Microsoft/azure-docs.pt-pt/articles/role-based-access-control/tutorial-role-assignments-group-powershell.md

 ## <a name="grant-access"></a>Conceder acesso

-Para conceder acesso para o grupo, utilize o [New-AzRoleAssignment](/powershell/module/az.resources/new-azroleassignment) comando para atribuir uma função.
+To grant access for the group, you use the [New-AzRoleAssignment](/powershell/module/az.resources/new-azroleassignment) command to assign a role.
 Tem de especificar o principal de segurança, a definição de função e o âmbito.

 1. Obtenha o ID do objeto do grupo com o comando [Get-AzureADGroup](/powershell/module/azuread/new-azureadgroup).